Electrolux will proactively contribute toward the circular economy by integrating a circular approach into its products and solutions.

 As the global middle class is expected to almost double in size by 2030,1) the demand for material resources will increase together with the demand for goods and services.
 For Electrolux, this means we can expect the price of materials such as steel, plastic and electronic components to become more volatile.

 At the same time, many industries are based on virgin materials that are non-renewable and fossil based.
 For example, more than 400 million metric tons of plastic are produced globally each year and only about 12% comes from recycled materials.2) Pollution from non-degradable plastic is also a serious issue as it leaches into the environment.

 However, there are opportunities to source materials with recycled content, and even bio-based materials from renewable sources.

 1) The unprecedented expansion of the global middle class, Brookings

 2) OECD Environment Policy Paper no. 12, 2018

 There is an urgent need to reduce the pressure on raw material resources and the environmental impacts associated with their extraction.
 One way to do this is to move toward systems that are more circular and ensure the maximum value from resources by recovering and reusing materials at the end of each service life.

-According to the 2020 Circularity Gap Report by Circle Economy, only 8.6% of the resources used globally are cycled back into the economy after use, which is even lower than the year before.
+According to the 2021 Circularity Gap Report by Circle Economy, only 8.6% of the resources used globally are cycled back into the economy after use.
+This compares to 9.1% in 2019.
 The report stresses the need for a circular economy that makes better use of resources to prevent further and accelerated environmental degradation and social inequality.